 *Click here to view the recorded video of the ERG Open House in 2017.

-African – American ERG (AAERG)
+African-American ERG (AAERG)

-Executive Sponsors: Computing Sciences ALD Kathy Yelick and Protective Services Division Director Al Benitez
+Executive Sponsor: Computing Sciences ALD Kathy Yelick

 The Berkeley Lab Disability Inclusion ERG, All Access, advocates for a more accessible laboratory in design, in spirit and in operation.
 We work to create a welcoming and supportive environment for all employees and visitors and to serve as an information source for applicants, recruiters, managers and staff who have questions about disabilities, support and accommodations.
 In this way, we seek to increase understanding and appreciation for individuals with disabilities, whether visible or not.
 We see ourselves as part of a larger effort to build a more inclusive and respectful community, knowing that when improvements are made to help one group, everyone benefits.